boutaga/RAG-Search-LAB/README.md

 The document database would require periodic batch embedding refresh, while the Service Desk database would need event-driven embedding refresh based on ticket lifecycle changes.

 # Release Notes

+## v0.2 (Python/Langchain MCP Agent Migration)

+### Features
+- Python-based MCP server (`custom-agent-tools-py`) using FastAPI and Langchain
+- Modular tools for chat logging, ticket management, search, feedback, and problem linking
+- In-memory storage for rapid prototyping (to be replaced with database integration)
+- Ready for integration with Langchain for advanced RAG and LLM workflows
+- Documentation and setup instructions

+### Upcoming Tasks
+- Integrate Langchain for hybrid RAG search and LLM orchestration
+- Add database-backed storage to MCP tools (currently in-memory)
+- Implement event-driven embedding refresh for live data
+- Expand MCP tools for email, alerting, and advanced analytics
+- UI improvements and integration with frontend
+- More robust error handling and monitoring
+- Usage examples and API documentation

 ## v0.1 (Initial Release)